Florence Radzilani: Early life and education

-Early political career
+Political career

 Radzilani was an ANC councillor in the Makhado Local Municipality in Limpopo from 2000 to 2006, when she was appointed to a management position in the Office of the Limpopo Premier.
 After a brief stint in the Premier's office, from 2007 to 2011 she served as Member of the Mayoral Committee for Technical Services in Limpopo's Vhembe District Municipality.
-She served as Executive Mayor of Vhembe from 2011 to 2012.
+She served her first term as Executive Mayor of Vhembe from 2011 to 2012.

 Over the same period, Radzilani held various positions in the Limpopo branch of the ANC, her political party.
 In October 2010, she was elected chairperson of the Vhembe regional branch of the ANC Women's League.
 The following year, she was elected to the Provincial Executive Committee (PEC) of the ANC in Limpopo, serving as Deputy Provincial Secretary.

+Limpopo Provincial Legislature: 2012–2014

 On 15 March 2012, Radzilani was sworn in as a Member of the Limpopo Provincial Legislature and as Member of the Executive Council (MEC) for Safety, Security and Liaison in the Limpopo provincial government.
 However, when Stan Mathabatha took office as Limpopo Premier in July 2013, he reshuffled his executive, firing Radzilani and replacing her with Joyce Mashamba.

 Radzilani completed her term as ANC Deputy Provincial Secretary in 2014, when she was elected to a four-year term as an ordinary ANC PEC member.
 She was not re-elected to the provincial legislature in the 2014 general election, having been ranked 41st on the ANC's provincial party list.

+Return to Vhembe mayoralty: 2016–2018

 In 2016, she was returned to her prior position as Executive Mayor of Vhembe.
 In June 2018, she was elected Deputy Provincial Chairperson of the ANC in Limpopo, serving under ANC Provincial Chairperson Stan Mathabatha.